uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image12.png)

-**Note:** the grade levels are currently not in order and there is no Save or OK button; simply click out of the selection window to close the menu and save your selections.
+**Note:** There is no Save or OK button; simply click out of the selection window to close the menu to save your selections.
 ### Content Area
 Please select the content area of the mentor teacher.